CSCfi/csc-user-guide/docs/support/tutorials/env-guide/linux-basics-for-csc.md

 way.

 This chapter provides introduction to the usage of the Linux environment of CSC.
-The application server, *taito-shell.csc.fi*, is used in the examples but the same commands can be used in the other servers of CSC, too.
+The application server, *puhti-shell.csc.fi*, is used in the examples but the same commands can be used in the other servers of CSC, too.
 If you are using Linux or Mac OSX machine, you can also use most of the commands in a terminal on your local machine.
 Once you are familiar